KomodoPlatform/developer-docs/docs/notary/assetchains-guide-Komodo-Notary-Node.md

 ./assetchains
 ```

-## Here is how i fixed my nodes to work with assetchains
+## Here is how I fixed my nodes to work with Smart Chains

 1. Reboot the server